hamid-hoseini/React-Testing-Library/README.md

 > Render a component including `<Link>` element:

 If we are using the `<Link>` element in our component to route to another page, we should not use it outside a `<Router>`.
 Because the component is wrapped with `<BrowserRouter>`.
 In the unit test, in order to render the component, we need to wrap the component with `<BrowserRouter>`.
-Therefore, we need to have a mock component like:
+Therefore, we need to have a mock component like ```MockTodoFooter``` in below example:

 ```tsx
 import { render, screen } from '@testing-library/react';